 My Physical Therapist Dra.
-Rosario knew that the weekend ahead would be a long and literally unbearable one for me without some type of effective pain relief.
+Rosario knew that the weekend ahead would be a long and unbearable one for me without some type of effective pain relief.

 We arrived at Dr. Paulo’s office and without any intake paperwork or a long office wait, my husband and both doctors lifted me up onto the treatment table.
-Dr. Paulo began an IV concoction of morphine and some other godsend meds and for the first time in a very long six days since my injury, I at last had a noticeable break from the pain.
+Dr. Paulo began an IV concoction of morphine and some other effective meds and for the first time in a very long six days since my injury, I at last had a noticeable break from the pain.

 Tears of Relief

 Dr. Paulo monitored my vital signs throughout this process, asking me every few minutes how I was feeling, and adjusted the meds as needed.
-I was able to take my first full, deep breath since my discs had herniated.
+I was able to take my first full, deep breaths since my discs had herniated.